 Here we aim to help the first time visitor make an informed choice on suitable districts to stay in Paris.
 There are literally hundreds of hotel accommodation options in Paris, each one of them meeting the needs of a particular market.

 There is no 'best' hotel or 'best' district to stay in, there are better districts than others for your own individual preferences and budget.

 The centre of Paris is divided in 20 districts (arrondissements) in a sort of spiral with the first arrondissement in the middle and the higher numbers on the outer circle.
 Paris is also defined by areas (quartiers), the only one visitors will constantly come across is the Latin Quarter (5th and 6th arrondissements).

 Street names will have the arrondissement marked on them.
 Guide books and travel articles will often refer to areas by their arrondissement number.

-4 or 5 Star Hotels in Paris means guest rooms are 16 square metres including bathrooms for 4-star hotels and 24 square metres including bathroom for a 5-star hotel.
-For hotels with more than 30 rooms, the reception desk must be open 24 hrs a day.
-And for 5-star hotels, staff must be able to speak two foreign languages including English.
-Five-star hotels are also required to provide room service, valet parking, a concierge and, upon check-in, guests must be escorted to their rooms.
+And for 5 star hotels, staff must be able to speak two foreign languages including English.
+5 star hotels are also required to provide room service, valet parking, a concierge and, upon check-in, guests must be escorted to their rooms.
 Air conditioning is required.

 These railway stations are also public transport hubs with multiple Metro lines that will get you to wherever you want to go in Paris quickly and cheaply.